We're Giving Away 1 Twin Bibs Set Each Week!

 They also come in almost literally hundreds of colors, so you're sure to find a pair that you think are agreeable.

-If you want a pair of of the best supportive shoes for pregnancy that you can just slip on and use every single day, you could do a lot worse than buy a pair of Crocs, even if they're just a backup option.
+If you want a pair of supportive shoes for pregnancy that you can just slip on and use every single day, you could do a lot worse than buy a pair of Crocs, even if they're just a backup option.

-You've come to the end of our reviews, so let us know what you think.
+You've come to the end, so let us know what you think.
 Did you enjoy this article?
 Do you have anything to add?
-Maybe a particular pair of shoes that helped you through your pregnancy.
-We'd love to hear what you think the best shoes for pregnancy are, so please tell us your stories in the comments!
+Maybe a particular pair of the best shoes for pregnancy that helped you.
+We'd love to hear what you think, so please tell us your stories in the comments!